exactlab/exact-rag/README.md

 ## Usage - Server

-First step is to modify the `setttings.toml` file.
+First step is to modify the `settings.toml` file.

 Then starting the web server just running: